jorsanpe/cpmbits/documentation/4_command_line.md

 **OPTIONS**

-  `&lt;target&gt;` The target option allows you to compile the application for a specific target.
+  `<target>` The target option allows you to compile the application for a specific target.
 When this option is not specified, `cpm` will use the installed compiler.
 If this option is specified, then `cpm` will download the corresponding image from the [cpmbits docker repositories](https://hub.docker.com/orgs/cpmbits/repositories) as long as the target is available.
 The docker images are prepared to compile applications for the particular targets pointed by their names.

 **EXAMPLE**